Unemployment security

 • your contact information changes.

-Please note that the most common changes that you must notify to the TE Office or the local government pilot are listed above.
-If you are unsure about how the change in your situation affects your right to unemployment security, you should contact the TE Office, the local government pilot, or the unemployment security helpline.
-An expert will also give you more detailed instructions on how to report the start and end of employment when you take on temporary work on a regular basis, for example.
+Please note that the most common changes that you must notify to the employment official are listed above.
+If you are unsure about how the change in your situation affects your right to unemployment security, you should contact the employment official or the unemployment security helpline.
+A specialist will give you more detailed instructions on how to report the start and end of employment when you take on temporary work on a regular basis, for example.

-Are you wondering whether you need to notify the TE Office, the local government pilot, or the party paying your unemployment benefit of the start or end of your employment?
-The decisive factor is whether the work lasts over or under two weeks.
+Are you wondering whether you need to notify the employment official or the party paying your unemployment benefit of the start or end of your employment?
+The deciding factor is whether the work lasts over or under two weeks.

-If you are a customer of a TE Office or a local government pilot, always report any changes in your work situation.
-You can submit a notification in the ‘E-services' section of Job Market Finland or call the telephone service.
+If you are a customer of employment services, always report any changes in your work situation.
+You can submit a notification in the E-services at Job Market Finland or call the telephone service.

 You can only receive unemployment security for the time that you are a job seeker and looking for full-time employment.
 If you are a job seeker who receives a partial disability pension, you do not need to apply for full-time employment.